Skip to Content

 Bar Las Teresas Calle Santa Teresa 2 Barrio de Santa Cruz

-Located in the Jewish quarters, Las Teresas is an old and cozy tapa bar, opened more than a century ago.
+Located in the Jewish quarters, Las Teresas is an old and cozy tapa bar that opened over a century ago.

 Bodeguita Romeroc/ Harinas 10